 San Francisco is one of the most iconic cities in the world – the cable cars, the hills, the Golden Gate Bridge – it doesn’t disappoint.
 And it has so much more to offer.
-The food is amazing, nightlife is great, views are spectacular and the people are super cool.
+The food is amazing, the nightlife is great, the views are spectacular and the people are super cool.

-- The Golden Gate Bridge – if you have a car definitely drive over the bridge and stop each end for the view
+- The Golden Gate Bridge – if you have a car definitely drive over the bridge and stop at each end for the view

 - Pier 39 – yes its touristy, but its fun to do and the sea lions are great

 - The Ferry Plaza Farmers Market – lots and lots of amazing places to eat and food and drink to buy

 - Alcatraz – The tour of the prison is well worth it (including the ferry over to the island) – make sure you book in advance though as it is very popular

 - Have a night out in the Mission District – there are loads of great bars and restaurants

 - Take a tour of the Castro neighbourhood, one of the largest LGBT communities in the world and San Franciso’s gay epicentre.

 - Take a day trip from San Fransisco to Napa Valley